 We want Sourcegraph to be:

-- For developers: the best way to answer questions and get unblocked while writing, reviewing, or reading code.
+- For developers: the best way to answer questions and get unblocked while writing, reviewing, and reading code.

 - For organizations (engineering leaders and internal tools teams): the infrastructure for developer tools and data.